epri-dev/OpenDER/README.rst

 DER should be observed to enter service and trip periodically.

 Other examples can be found in the `Examples <examples>`_ directory.
+Click the .ipynb files to see example scripts and execution results.

 Unit tests
 ----------